 In addition to assets and liabilities, the statement of net position may report a separate section for deferred outflows and deferred inflows of resources.
 Deferred outflows of resources represent a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 Deferred inflows of resources represent an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The College has deferred outflows and deferred inflows for pensions and OPEB that qualify for reporting in this category.
 The College reports deferred charges on early retirement on debt refunding.
 The deferred charge on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
-The amount is deferred and amortized over the shorter of the life of the refunded or refunding debt and recorded as a deferred outflows for pensions and OPEB.
+The amount is deferred and amortized over the shorter of the life of the refunded or refunding debt and recorded as a deferred outflow.
+See Note 19 and 21, respectively, for more information on the deferred outflows and deferred inflows for pensions and OPEB.